 Energy efficient commercial buildings.
-You may deduct expenses for energy efficient commercial buildings placed in service after December 31, 2005.
+You may deduct expenses for energy efficient commercial buildings placed in service after December 31, 2005, and before January 1, 2015.
 See section 179D.

 Extraterritorial income exclusion.
 Complete Form 8873 and enter the deduction from line 52, on this line.